ugiacoman/personal-website/pages/2016-01-26-notify-yourself/index.md

 ### Creating our API

-Now that you have created a custom integration, you'll need the Webhook URL to be able to post to your team's Slack.
+Now that you have created a custom integration, you'll need the WebHook URL to be able to post to your team's Slack.
 With that URL, you'll be able to send `POST` requests with your payload.
 The payload contains the directions of the where/what/who of your message.
 This is nice, but if anyone gets your Webhook URL, they'll be able to post anywhere on your team's Slack.
 So let's add a level of security, by wrapping it in our own API.
 This way,